stax76/mpv-scripts/README.md

 ## [delete-current-file](delete-current-file.lua)

-This script deletes the file that is currently playing via keyboard shortcut, the file is moved to the recycle bin.
+Deletes the file that is currently playing to the recycle bin.

 ## [seek-show-position](seek-show-position.lua)

-When seeking displays the position and duration like so: `70:00 / 80:00`.
+Seeking displays the position and duration with format: `70:00 / 80:00`.
-Which is different from most players which use: `01:10:00 / 01:20:00`.
-In input.conf set the input command prefix `no-osd` infront of the seek command.

 ## [osm](osm.lua)

-Shows a customizable on screen menu, which is useful to navigate via remote control.
+Customizable on screen menu useful to navigate via remote control.

 ## [auto-mode](auto-mode.lua)

-This script allows to dynamically switch between video, audio and image mode.
-All configuration is done in code.
+Automatically switches between video, audio and image mode.